Concert FAQs

 Some email software disables and even changes links that are sent in an email from an unrecognized source.
 If the link in your email is not opening, try copying it and pasting it into your browser.
 If that doesn’t work, you may need to type in the exact URL into your browser.

 No!
-All you need is a reliable internet connection and a computer, laptop, mobile phone, or smart tv.
+All you need is a reliable internet connection and a computer, laptop, mobile phone, or smart TV.
 For more information about necessary equipment and set-up, keep reading the answers below.

 Do I need to download any software or create an account to watch the concerts?